ZupIT/beagle-docs/content/en/api/components/layout/center.md

 ## What is it?

-The `Center` is a function that applies the flex centering attributes.
+`Center` is a function to help you organize the layout of your view.
+It centers the component passed as parameter by setting `justifyContent`, `alignItems`, `alignSelf` and `alignContent` to `CENTER`.

 See how the structure is represented: